ahmedelfaleh/bkpsolution/README.md

 6. Clean and unified backup directories under /backup, you will find everything you need under daily.0, daily.1, daily.2, weekly.0, weekly.1 and monthly.0, for example:
 You will find the inside /backup directory on the server mysqldump backup, os backup & home backup - all backup inside one directory.
 7. Best backup retention, at any time the client asks for a backup version from the previous week or month he will find it.
-	a) The New MySQL Dump script (dbbackup) Benefits Secure databases dump with 0600 permissions.
+8. The New MySQL Dump script (dbbackup) Benefits Secure databases dump with 0600 permissions.
+9. It also gives and additional beneifts:
-		1. Detailed Log file under /var/log/dbbackup for easier audit of the failed backups.
+        *  Detailed Log file under /var/log/dbbackup for easier audit of the failed backups.
-		2. Smaller mysql dump files.
+        *  Smaller mysql dump files.
-		3. Faster backup and restore.
+        *  Faster backup and restore.
-		4. Even the cron jobs that runs the backup got an update here is it:
+        *  Even the cron jobs that runs the backup got an update here is it:
 			- 00 01 1 * * root rsnapshot monthly || /elfalehtools/report
 			- 30 01 */7 * * root rsnapshot weekly || /elfalehtools/report
 			- 00 2 * * * root rsnapshot daily || /elfalehtools/report